 You Might Also Like: 7 Things You Can Do Now That Your Future Self Will Thank You For

-4. Lottery tickets and Ponzi schemes
+- Lottery tickets and Ponzi schemes

 You Might Also Like: The 4 Types of Wealth: Can You Achieve Them All?

-5. Brand names
+- Brand names

-Instead, opt for smaller, lesser-known brand that is still growing, if its products serve the same purpose.
+Instead, opt for smaller, lesser-known brands that are still growing, if their products serve the same purpose.
 Not only will you find the same items at a more affordable price, but they might also have better quality and service because they are more concerned with customer satisfaction and retention.

 You Might Also Like: 8 Tips to Manage Money When You’re Broke

-6. Cable TV
+- Cable TV

 Come on, with all the available streaming options today, why are you still wasting your money paying for cable TV?
 Cable is expensive, and the available channels and programs might not always be to your liking.

 You Might Also Like: The Impact of Video Games, Music, TV Shows, and Movies on Mental Health | MENTAL HEALTH AND MASS MEDIA

-7. Subscriptions that you rarely use
+- Subscriptions that you rarely use

-Have you ever registered for a gym membership only to go for the first few weeks then stop entirely?
-Or you subscribed to services such as video streaming, phone airtime and data, and music streaming platforms that you rarely use anymore?
+Have you ever registered for a gym membership only to go for the first few weeks and then stop entirely?
+Or, perhaps, you subscribe to services such as video streaming, phone airtime and data, and music streaming platforms that you rarely use anymore?

 Identify the things that you should stop buying and use your money only on those that you need.
 Splurging once in a while is okay as long as you don’t turn it into a habit or spend all your savings.
 You could set some money aside for when you want to treat yourself to something.
-Start saving and spending your money well today; your future self will thank you for it!

 Are you good at spending and saving your money?
 How do you do it?
 Do you know any other things people should stop spending their money on or more money-saving tips that work for you?
 Please share.